 Does your puppy refuse to eliminate his toilet area?
 It is a good idea to use a puppy toilet training spray.
 It is specially formulated to encourage puppies to do their business in their designated toilet spot.

-Puppy Toilet Training Pointer #8: Put a marker on your puppy’s toilet area.
+Puppy Toilet Training Pointer #8: Put a Marker on Your Puppy’s Toilet Area.

 Consider placing a marker such as a stone, brick, or potty area signage on your puppy’s pee spot.
 This will help him distinguish where his designated potty area is.
-Some puppies also like to urinate to mark their territory.
-Using a potty marker allows them to do that.

-Puppy Toilet Training Pointer #9: Condition your puppy with a cue word.
+Puppy Toilet Training Pointer #9: Condition Your Puppy with a Cue Word.

 You can encourage toilet time on command.
 Do this by introducing a specific word whilst your puppy is still relieving himself.